Towards L4 Mastery

 NOT c's isSpent EQUALS TRUE

-NOT governor's isDisqualified EQUALS TRUE
+NOT governor's isDisqualified EQUALS TRUE✅ Cleaner and clearer:

 c's isSpent EQUALS FALSE

-governor's isDisqualified EQUALS FALSE
+governor's isDisqualified EQUALS FALSEComparison precedence patterns:

 -- ✅ Simple comparisons work naturally